viega/hatrack/README.md

 full linearization of operations table-wide.

-But, in terms of ones I'd actually pick up and use, I recommend witchhat and woolhat (if you need the linearization).
+But, in terms of ones I'd actually pick up and use, I recommend woolhat (if you need the linearization) and witchhat (if you don't, and are looking to maximize efficiency).

 ## Status of this work